alandaux/alandaux.github.io/DarEsSalaamResilienceAcademy/report.md

 ***A file with all of the sql queries can be found [here](assets/schoolVulnerabilityAnalysis.sql)***

-We first extracted the location of schools from Open Street Map, and then found where these schools intersected with flood zones.
+We first extracted the location of schools from Open Street Map, and then found where these schools intersected with flood zones from Resilience Academy.
 ```SQL
 -- Create school layer
  CREATE TABLE schools AS